Illinois Social Security Disability Attorneys

 The Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs provide invaluable assistance for individuals who cannot work due to physical or mental disabilities.

-Unfortunately, many deserving applicants struggle to get their claims approved, sometimes fighting for months or even years to get the benefits they rightly qualify for.
+Unfortunately, many deserving applicants struggle to get their claims approved, often fighting for months or even years to receive the benefits they are rightfully entitled to.
 The Illinois Social Security disability attorneys at Gerling Law understand your frustration and confusion.
-We fight to get your claim for disability approved, even if you have already received a denial of benefits.
+We fight to get your disability claim approved, even if you have already received a denial of benefits.

-How the Illinois Social Security Disability Claims Process Works
+How Does the Illinois Social Security Disability Claims Process Work?

 The process for applying and getting approved for Social Security disability benefits can be confusing and time-consuming, especially if you aren’t familiar with the process.